Swedish Pomerania: Constitution and administration

-The nobility of Pomerania was firmly established and held extensive privileges, as opposed to the other end of the spectrum which was populated by a class of numerous serfs.
+The nobility of Pomerania was firmly established and held extensive privileges, as opposed to the other end of the social spectrum, which was populated by a class of numerous serfs.
 Even by the end of the 18th century, the serfs made up two-thirds of the population of the countryside.
 The estates owned by the nobility were divided into districts and the royal domains, which covered about a quarter of the country, were divided into amts.

 One fourth of the "knightly" estates (Rittergut) in Swedish Pomerania were held by Swedish nobles.
 The ducal estates (Domäne), initially distributed among Swedish nobles (two thirds) and officials, became in 1654 administered by the former Swedish queen Christina.
 Swedish and Pomeranian nobility intermarried and became ethnically indistinguishable in the course of the 18th century.

 The position of Pomerania in the Swedish Realm came to depend on the talks that were opened between the Estates of Pomerania and the Government of Sweden.
 The talks showed few results until the Instrument of Government of 17 July 1663 (promulgated by the recess of 10 April 1669) could be presented, and only in 1664 did the Pomeranian Estates salute the Swedish Monarch as their new ruler.

 The Royal Government of Pomerania (die königliche Landesregierung) was composed of the Governor-General, who always was a Swedish Privy Councillor, as chairman and five Councillors of the Royal Government, among them the President of the Appellate Court, the Chancellor and the Castle Captain of Stettin, over inspector of the Royal Amts.
 When circumstances demanded, the estates, nobility, burgesses, and — until the 1690s — the clergy could be summoned for meetings of a local parliament called the Landtag.
 The nobility was represented by one deputy per district, and these deputies were in turn mandated by their respective district convents of nobles.
 The estate of the burgesses consisted of one deputy per politically franchised city, particularly Stralsund.
 The Landtag were presided over by a marshal (Erb-landmarschall).
 A third element of the meeting of the Estates were the five, initially ten, Landtag councillors who were appointed by the Royal Government of Pomerania following their nomination by the Estates.
 The Landtag councillors formed the Land Council, which mediated with the Swedish Government and oversaw the constitution.

 The Estates, which had exercised great authority under the Pomeranian dukes, were unable to exert any significant influence on Sweden, even though the Constitution of 1663 had provided them with a veto in as far as Pomerania was affected.
 Their rights of petition were however not limited, and by the privileges of King Frederick I of Sweden in 1720 they also had an explicit right to participate in legislation and taxation.

 The towns of Stralsund, Stettin, Greifswald and Anklam were granted autonomous jurisdiction.